xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 II) MyVideoNav.xml:

+Running one of these commands in your skin will provide you with per-show information:
     RunScript(script.tv.show.next.aired,backend=True)

+    RunScript(script.tv.show.next.aired,tvshowtitle=The TvShowTitle Show Name)

-the script will run in the background and provide next aired info for the focussed listitem. the infolabels listed above are available, using this format:
+The first tells the script to run in the background and provide next aired info for the focussed listitem.
+The second should be run once for every show-name change.

+The infolabels listed above are available, using this format:

 Window(Home).Property(NextAired.*)

-use !IsEmpty(Window(Home).Property(NextAired.NextDate)) as a visible condition!
+Use !IsEmpty(Window(Home).Property(NextAired.NextDate)) as a visible condition!

 example code:
 <control type="group">